warbacon/zunder-zsh/README.md

 export LS_COLORS=$(vivid generate your-theme)
 ```

-Replacing `your-theme` with your prefered theme.
+Replacing `your-theme` with your preferred theme.

 ### Installing fnm
 `fnm` is a node version manager written in Rust and built with speed in mind.